jcoglan/restore/README.markdown

 * Return HTTPS URLs in WebFinger responses
 * Force sign-up and OAuth login pages onto an HTTPS connection
 * Refuse to process POST authentication requests over insecure connections
-* (TODO) Block insecure storage requests and revoke the client's access
+* Block insecure storage requests and revoke the client's access

 reStore considers the following requests to be secure: